miguelgimenezgimenez/bi_assessment/README.md

 ## IMPORTANT NOTE!:

-I have been testing the app by testing the app and using postman, I have just tried to test it using swagger and realized that it wasn't setting the cookie, so I have had to do a hacky hotfix to make it work( this code is in the refresh token file ).
-I said i was gonna send the assessment today, but would like to get that fixed so might add a commit to fix this problem.
+Since I have done the authentication using a cookie with a sessionId, to allow the renewal of the token, I have had to do a hacky hotfix to make the api work in swagger(this code is in the refresh token file ).The reason it doesn't work is because I believe swagger doesn't have the option of including credentials set to true, so the cookie is not being sent to my server.

 Also i have commited the dotenv file so you can use the project without adding the variables.